HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Use the parameterized rule set, Name, to populate an instance of Patient with multiple names (note that the curly brackets in this example are literal, not syntax expressions):
+* Use the parameterized rule set, `Name`, to populate an instance of Patient with multiple names (note that the curly brackets in this example are literal, not syntax expressions):

   ```
   RuleSet: Name(first, last)